 Getting started on your first blog post can seem impossible.
 That pressure to establish your company’s voice.
 That blank page.
 That blinking cursor.
 That nudge from your mom to send her the link when it’s finally posted.
 (Just me?)

-The good news is that getting started doesn’t have to be that hard.
+The good news is that if you're not sure how to write your first blog post, or even if you're just not clear on what your first blog post should be, we can help.
 You can use some standard first blog post ideas so you can skip getting stuck and move on to getting started.
 Here are six infallible first blog post ideas that you can write today:

 - Introduce your company’s mission